bkabrda/anymarkup-core/README.rst

   $ pip install anymarkup-core PyYAML
   $ python -c "import anymarkup_core; anymarkup_core.parse('foo: bar')"

-... and you don't need e.g. xmltodict installed.
+... and you don't need `xmltodict` installed, for example.
 You can use anymarkup-core in the same way you use anymarkup, except you have to import from `anymarkup_core`, obviously.